google/eng-practices/review/reviewer/looking-for.md

 If it's too hard for you to read the code and this is slowing down the review, then you should let the developer know that and wait for them to clarify it before you try to review it.
-At Tyemill, we hire great software engineers, and you are one of them.
+At Syntax, we hire great software engineers, and you are one of them.
 If you can't understand the code, it's very likely that other developers won't either.
 So you're also helping future developers understand this code, when you ask the developer to